 In some women, the PMS can hulk-out and manifest as the Pre Menstrual Dysphoric Disorder

-If you already suffer from clinical mental conditions such as Depression, Bipolar disorder, Anxiety etc., then the PMS will amplify the conditions to cause depressive phases.
+If you already suffer from clinical mental health conditions such as Depression, Bipolar disorder, Anxiety etc., then the PMS will amplify the conditions to cause depressive phases.
 Similarly, if your existing mental health is suffering stress and anxiety due to any life situation, that will be amplified too: either mentally or be manifested physically in form of aches and pains.
 It is no surprise that the PMS tends to pray on any existing stress and unhappiness.
 If you are strongly excited about and engrossed in something passionate, you may not experience any of these symptoms at all!

 I have had a few random cycles go extremely smooth as well, typically when I am travelling.
 I enjoy travel tremendously, so a few weeks before is the high I ride from planning the whole thing, and then the actual travel, and then the calm post-travel.
 That all supersedes any PMS negativity at all.
 How I know this?
 I keep the log on My Calendar app!